 Step 2: Proceed with Caution to Get Data You Really Need

-After determining your research questions, look at your them and determine what data is essential to making an informed decision.
-In the case of my family’s tour of Italy, I had many questions, but distilled them down to two critical questions: knowing the weather patterns for packing and deciding on locations to visit outside the tour.
+After determining your research questions, look at them and identify which data is essential to making an informed decision.
+In the case of my trip to Hawaii, I distilled my many questions down to the two most critical ones: knowing the weather patterns for packing and deciding on locations to visit.
 This step is important to prevent collecting data that is nice to have vs. need to have.

 Step 3: Start in Secondary and Shift to Primary Research

-Only once the first two steps are complete do you actually begin your research.
+Only once the first two steps are complete do you begin your research.
 Start with secondary research sources like the reports, databases and websites of governments, foundations, think tanks and other research firms.
 These sources are widely available and are often inexpensive or free.
 When you have exhausted those channels, shift gears to primary research to fill in the gaps.
 Primary research includes vehicles like focus groups, interviews and surveys.
-For example, once I complete my research through travel websites, I may want to post some key questions to Facebook friends about specific things I couldn’t find, such as, “What is the coolest place in Rome or Venice to take my sister for her 40th birthday?”
+For example, once I finish researching travel websites, I may want to post some key questions to Facebook friends about specific things I couldn’t find, such as, “What is the coolest place in Hawaii for a romantic dinner?”